You searched on: Author: Charles Clark

 3. SURF III: A flexible Synchrotron Radiation Source for Radiometry and Research

-Uwe Arp, Charles W Clark, Lu Deng, Nadir S. Faradzhev, Alex P. Farrell, Mitchell L. Furst, Steven E Grantham, Edward Walter Hagley, Shannon Bradley Hill, Thomas B Lucatorto, Ping-Shine Shaw, Charles S Tarrio, Robert Edward Vest
+Uwe Arp, Charles W Clark, Lu Deng, Nadir S. Faradzhev, Alex P. Farrell, Mitchell L. Furst, Steven E Grantham, Edward W Hagley, Shannon Bradley Hill, Thomas B Lucatorto, Ping-Shine Shaw, Charles S Tarrio, Robert Edward Vest

 The calculability of synchrotron radiation (SR) makes electron storage rings wonderful light sources for radiometry.
 The broadband nature of SR allows coverage of the whole spectral region from the x-ray to the far-infrared.
 Compact low-energy storag ...